-Professor Joe Cain is UCL Professor of History and Philosophy of Biology and Head of Department for UCL Department of Science and Technology Studies (STS).
+Professor Joe Cain is UCL Professor of History and Philosophy of Biology in UCL Department of Science and Technology Studies (STS).

 Professor Joe Cain’s research interests include the history of evolutionary studies (especially the synthesis period in evolutionary studies), Darwin and Darwinism, history of science in London, and history of natural history.
 Joe is project director of “Legacies of Eugenics“.

 Joe’s an expert in the history of evolutionary biology, especially Darwin and Darwinism, and his research interests range from history of eugenics at UCL to romantic collaborations in modern science to the famous dinosaur statues in London’s Crystal Palace.
 In 2009 he published a new edition of Darwin’s Expression of the Emotions in Man and Animals (Penguin) and a collection of essays on new trends in the history of Darwinism, Descended from Darwin (American Philosophical Society).

 In 2016, Joe ended his “Film Nights” series, a 10+ year collaboration with UCL Grant Museum of Zoology that showed, for free, classic and obscure films related to the history of natural history.
 Films included “Creature from the Black Lagoon,” “The Blob,” “The Lost World,” “20,000 Leagues Under The Sea,” and the shamefully popular “Attack of the Killer Shrews”.
 This series served as a setting to develop a new model for public engagement in the cinema.